bromodachi/food_diary/server/README.md

 `http://localhost:3000/v1/diary/entries/:id`

-If you want to delete all entries for a particular day, you must pass the id of that day.
+If you want to delete all entries for a particular day, you must pass the ID of that day.

 ```shell
 curl --request DELETE 'http://localhost:3000/v1/diary/entries/12'